 Statement of Anti-Racist Solidarity

 The Southeast Michigan Doula Project stands in solidarity against racist systemic violence and oppression and the recent crimes committed against Black people around the nation as well as right here in Southeast Michigan.
-We stand with those calling for justice after the recent murders of Breonna Taylor, George Floyd, Ahmaud Arbery, Tony McDade, as well as countless other acts of violence against Black and minority communities.
+We stand with those calling for justice after the recent murders of Breonna Taylor, George Floyd, Ahmaud Arbery, Tony McDade, the attack on Jacob Blake, as well as countless other acts of violence against Black and minority communities.
 As an organization whose mission is to improve the prenatal, birth, and postpartum experiences of underserved communities, we recognize that reproductive justice is racial justice.
 In Detroit, Black pregnant people are 4.5 times more likely to die in childbirth than their white counterparts.
 Nationally Black pregnant people are three to four times more likely to die due to pregnancy-related causes than their white counterparts.
 The ongoing inequities in health outcomes that Black people suffer, police brutality, and the disproportionate impact of COVID-19 on the Black community, necessitate that we continue to fight for reproductive justice and health equity.
 SMDP commits to centering anti-racist practices in our services.
 We have a responsibility to recognize acts of injustice and to continuously work towards solutions, reparations, equity, and justice.
 We continue to strive towards the mission that everyone has the right to birth and parent with dignity and that Black lives matter.

 SMDP Covid-19 Update

 The Southeast Michigan Doula Project is dedicated to ensuring the health and safety of its clients and volunteer doulas.
 We recognize that the Covid-19 virus presents unique challenges and are committed to continuing to provide evidence-based care for our clients while navigating the current public health landscape.
+Our volunteer doulas are currently offering standard in-person care at those hospitals and health systems that allow for it.
+We continue to offer virtual care as well.
+We encourage clients to discuss support-person policies with their healthcare providers.

-We expect to resume matching for physical labor support in June for those clients with estimated delivery dates after July 1, 2020.
-However, our primary concern is ensuring the health of our clients and doulas.
+Our primary concern is ensuring the health of our clients and doulas.
 We will stay abreast of the evolving situation with COVID-19 to make sure we do not resume full services until it is safe for everyone involved.

 If you have specific questions please reach out at firstname.lastname@example.org